 All prices are subject to 6.3958% New Mexico gross receipts tax

 20% deposit required upon booking; balance due 14 days prior to arrival

-Deposit is non-refundable but may be applied to a future visit within one year if cancellation is made more than 30 days prior to arrival date
+Deposit is non-refundable but may be applied to one rescheduling of a future visit within one year of cancellation date provided the cancellation is made more than 60 days prior to arrival date

 Gratuities are appreciated

 You must be physically fit and have some riding experience in order to participate due to the terrain.
 If you have doubts about your riding ability, please know that you are always welcome at Burnt Well for a regular ranch stay.
 There, we can tailor your stay to your needs and wishes.
 As stated above, regular ranch stays can include as much riding as you wish in a more controlled environment.
 There’s always the need to drive cattle but on a regular ranch stay, we are much more laid back and able to be more flexible.